LDSES Fall Forum with Sharon Eubank

 We'll also talk about our Chesapeake Bay Trust grant to landscape the Pleasant View Historic Site and other upcoming plans.

 Most of our activities will be family friendly but this particular event is for adults only.
 Thanks to Chandler and Amy Griggs for hosting.

 St. Rose of Lima Catholic Church, 11701 Clopper Road, Gaithersburg

 Earth Stewardship East is co-hosting "Interfaith Light," the fifth annual interfaith environmental conference for our local area.
 Merikay Smith will be the keynote speaker joined by representatives of the Catholic, Jewish, Muslim, and Hindu faiths to share inspiration on care for the earth and care for the poor.
 We will look at Pope Francis' encyclical and what impacts this statement has had on local, regional and worldwide actions.
 We plan to have information on current issues being addressed in Annapolis by the current session of our state legislature.
 In the past this has been a great event for inspiration, learning and networking -- all to make a positive impact locally.
 Please invite your friends and neighbors, particularly if they are a "green team" leader in their faith.

 Climate Prayer Vigil

 Brookside Gardens, Japanese Tea Room

 Join us for an interfaith vigil for prayer and meditation on care for Creation this Sunday, January 22, at 1 p.m. at the Brookside Garden Japanese tea room.
-This vigil is one of 100 vigils being held across the country within the first 100 hours of Mr. Trump's inauguration.
 People of all political backgrounds care about the earth -- let's join together in prayer.